Moving to Raleigh, NC — A Guide To Life, Work And Play In The City Of Oaks

 Additionally, there is variety in terms of storage unit sizes offered.
 If you need a large unit for storing the contents of a home, a 10’x20′ unit would do.
 If you need an even larger unit, a 10’x30′ unit would probably be a better fit.
 However, most people tend to rent a 10’x10′ unit for everyday storage needs.
 You can consult this storage unit size guide if you’re not sure which unit size you need.

 As far as pricing is concerned, self storage rates differ based on unit size, amenities and location.
 Renting a self storage unit in Raleigh costs $97/month for a standard non-climate-controlled unit (10’x10’).
-The same unit size rents for $113/month if you need climate control.
+The same unit size rents for $113/month if you need climate control in Raleigh.

 If you’re looking for self storage options in Raleigh, you can browse the StorageCafe portal for local listings.